There is something timeless about a shortbread cookie. But press an edible flower petal into that golden butter dough and suddenly, it becomes art.

 - 1 tsp Salt

-- 24 Edible flowers a variety
+- 24 Edible flowers of choice gently rinsed and dried

 Instructions